4.2. White matter deficits: the cause of stuttering?

 Fractional anisotropy

-The precise anatomy of the dorsal fiber tracts connecting temporal/parietal cortex and frontal cortex are still a matter of research and debate (compare Catani, Jones, & ffytche, 2005 with Makris et al., 2005).
-Figure 13 very roughly symbolizes SLF III and/or arcuate fasciculus, the tracts in which a lower fractional anisotropy in stutterers mainly was found.
+The exact anatomy of the dorsal fiber tracts connecting the temporal and parietal cortex with the frontal cortex is still a matter of research (see, e.g., Catani, Jones, & ffytche, 2005; Makris et al., 2005).
+Figure 15 very roughly symbolizes SLF III and/or the arcuate fasciculus, where lower FA was found in stutterers as compared with controls.
 SLF III runs horizontally up to the angular gyrus, but this region seems to be more involved in the association of language with visual processing during reading and writing.
-For more details see Fig. 5,2 in Brauer (2009), Fig. 5 in Catani & Mesulam (2008), Fig. 8 in Frey et al. (2008), Fig. 1 in Friederici (2012), Fig. 6 in Kelly et al. (2010), Fig. 3 and 4 in Makris et al. (2005). (return)
+For more details, see Fig. 5 in Catani & Mesulam (2008), Fig. 8 in Frey et al. (2008), Fig. 1 in Friederici (2012), Fig. 6 in Kelly et al. (2010), or Fig. 3 and 4 in Makris et al. (2005). (return)

 Zatorre, Fields, and Johansen-Berg (2012) about the control of myelination: